chamered/chess/README.md

 Chess is a **Java CLI application** that aims to replicate **modern chess** in an old fashion way by providing it's users with a CLI interaction.
 Our chess has **1v1, 1vBot**, and differently from modern chess, has a **Bot vs Bot** mode.

+# 📑 User's Guide
+Our **chess** follows the standard rules of modern chess.
+To play properly, you will be prompted to write a **move** in the console: movement is performed by writing in **chess algebraic notation**, which is identified by writing e.g `e4 e5`.

+If the input provided is both not valid and not allowed, you will receive **feedback**.
+You are provided with useful commands you can use aside from playing:
+- `restart` - allows the user to restart the game directly
+- `exit` - exits the game
 # 🛠 Structure of the Project
 ```plaintext
 .